 How to: Configure SharePoint Integration on Multiple Servers

 This topic provides step-by-step instructions for installing and configuring Reporting Services in SharePoint integrated mode in a multi-server deployment topology.
-This configuration is recommended if you have a large number of users who access reports from a SharePoint site.
+This configuration is recommended if you have a large number of users accessing reports from a SharePoint site.
 The following illustration shows the components you must install.

 Before you begin installing components, be sure to do the following:

-Review the introduction to deployment configurations so that you are familiar with the components that you are about to install.
-For more information, click Deployment Topologies for Reporting Services in SharePoint Integrated Mode.
+- Review the introduction to deployment configurations so that you are familiar with the components that you are about to install.
+For more information, click Deployment Configurations for Reporting Services in SharePoint Integrated Mode.

 Server Requirements for a Multi-server Deployment

 You must have at least two or three servers.
-Hosting the application databases on a third server that is used exclusively by the Database Engine is common technique for improving performance if you expect a relatively large number of users.
+Hosting the application databases on a third server used exclusively by the Database Engine is common technique for improving performance if you anticipate a relatively large number of users.

 If you are using two servers, each one should have the following components:

-On one server, install SQL Server 2008 Reporting Services (SSRS) and Database Engine.
-This server will be used to host the report server along with the report server database and SharePoint application databases.
+- On one server, install SQL Server 2005 Server Pack 2 (SP2) Reporting Services and Database Engine.
+This server will be used to host the report server as well as the report server database and SharePoint application databases.